Azure/azure-sdk/docs/dotnet/introduction.md

 {% include requirement/MUST id="dotnet-samples-location" %} have usage samples in `samples` subdirectory of main library directory.

-For a complete example, see the [Configuration Service samples](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/appconfiguration/Azure.Data.AppConfiguration/samples).
+For a complete example, see the [App Configuration samples](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/appconfiguration/Azure.Data.AppConfiguration/samples).

 {% include requirement/MUST id="dotnet-samples-readme" %} have a `README.md` file with the following front matter: